-(Revised Summer 2020)
+(Revised December 2020)

-A. Team.
-A school team shall not compete in more than 12 meets nine meets eight meets at each level of competition - if more than 10, two shall be invitational (more than two schools) - exclusive of the varsity district meet and state championships.

-- There is no limitation on the number of schools that may participate in a swimming meet.
+- A. Team.
+A school team shall not compete in more than 12 meets nine meets eight meets 10 meets at each level of competition, exclusive of the varsity district meet and state championships.
+There is no limitation on the number of schools that may participate in a swimming meet.
 Relay meets count toward the limitation.
 Any time a student participates representing their school, it shall count toward the school's team limitation. - B. Individual.
-A student shall not compete in more than 12 meets nine meets eight meets, if more than 10, two shall be invitational (more than two schools) exclusive of the varsity district meet and state championships. - 3.
-INTERRUPTED CONTESTS (OSAA Handbook, Executive Board Policies)
+A student shall not compete in more than nine meets eight meets 10 meets, exclusive of the varsity district meet and state championships.

+3. INTERRUPTED CONTESTS (OSAA Handbook, Executive Board Policies)